PostHog/posthog.com/contents/docs/cdp/property-filter.md

 import FeedbackQuestions from "./_snippets/feedback-questions.mdx" import CommunityMaintained from "./_snippets/community-maintained.mdx"

-This connector sets all specified properties on ingested events to `null`, effectively preventing PostHog from collecting information you do not want it to use.
+This transformation sets all specified properties on ingested events to `null`, effectively preventing PostHog from collecting information you do not want it to use.

 It is [used by teams such as WittyWorks to protect user privacy](https://posthog.com/customers/wittyworks) by removing unneeded geographic data.